-PLUMgrid partners with OpenStack SUNNYVALE, Calif., Jan.
+PLUMgrid signs deal with OpenStack SUNNYVALE, Calif., Jan.
 12, 2015 /PRNewswire/ -- PLUMgrid, a leading innovator of virtual network infrastructure for OpenStackⓇ clouds and a longtime contributor to the OpenStack ecosystem, has elevated its support for the OpenStack Foundation by becoming a Corporate Sponsor.